 So, do most SD WAN vendors offer QoS?
 In short, the answer is “no”.
 Can they improve performance?
 “Yes”, but enhancements are detached from the purpose of the traffic concerned and do not consider the QoE that users and applications demand.

 In contrast, InfoVista takes a different approach to ensure QoS and QoE delivery.
 InfoVista ensures application performance, end-to-end, and offers an Application Overlay SLA, which is independent of the network.
 This Application Overlay is optimized for each individual application and enables performance requirements to be mapped to the business objectives of the organization, which results, not only in QoS, but the desired outcome - QoE.
 This is unique — and not available with existing SD-WAN solutions.

 We've been doing this for years and for hundreds of large, often highly-distributed enterprise customers.
 Our solutions deliver session-level QoE and QoS for end-user applications, regardless of the traffic volume, application mix, source of the application delivery, or network behavior.
 It's the ultimate worry-free application performance solution that provides ongoing optimization as your traffic and network requirements grow and change.
 We'd love to show you more, so, if you want to see how to really deliver QoS and QoE, why not check out some more of our resources?

 Meanwhile, this series has also raised some other interesting issues, so we'll be back soon with further QoS and SD-WAN performance insights for you.
 Watch out for more!

 Looking for more SD-WAN myths to bust?
-Join our Webinar, June 7th at 2 pm EST, where Zeus Kerravala, founder of ZK Research, joins us to bust the Top 7 SD-WAN Myths!
+Watch our on-demand webinar, where Zeus Kerravala, founder of ZK Research, joined us to bust the Top 7 SD-WAN Myths!